 Who Requires You to Have Homeowners Insurance

 It’s common to take out a loan to buy a house.
 This also means that you’ll have to follow your lender’s requirements.
-They’ll likely require you to have a homeowners policy.
+They’ll likely require that you have a homeowners policy.
 This is because they also have a financial stake in the property.
 So, they want to protect their asset from any perils that could cause expensive damages.

 Per the Insurance Information Institute (III), you might also have to get a policy if you buy a condo or co-op.
 This is because, when you buy a condo, you’re buying a stake in the entire building.
 The building owners or your bank lenders (if you have one) may require you to buy coverage.
 Typically, homeowners coverage for a condo only covers your specific unit and your belongings inside it.